xbrlus/xbrl-api/templates/Leases/leaseTemplateGoogle.md

 *arrayPosition*

 The values returned by this function may be many and could populate many cells.
-To limit the number of records this parametr allows you to limit it to the first record, the last record or all records.
+To limit the number of records this parameter allows you to limit it to the first record, the last record or all records.
 If left blank the function defaults to `All`.
 The allowable values are as follows:
 * First
-* last
+* Last
 * All

 When the records are returned tha latest value reported will always be last.
 To get the latest value this parameter can be set to `last`.